st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 ### Data Pre-Processing

-The only precaution taken with respect to the data is to apply a [`Standard Scaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), fitted on the *training* set, to transform the data before passing to the *ML model*.
+The only data pre-processing step is applying a [`Standard Scaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), fitted on the *training* set, to transform the data before passing it to the *ML model*.

 ```
 from sklearn.preprocessing import StandardScaler